lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 This shows that the GINE model performs much better with the precision being higher at every recall.
 The sensitivity is roughly the same however as the gradients are very similar.

 One final plot to gauge the model's predictions was by reducing the dimensionality of the graph embeddings iusing t-SNE from 128 (the number of hidden channels) to 2 and seeing how the positive/negative classes clusters.
-We can see this plot in Figure 8:
+I used a GINEConv model for this and we can see the plot in Fig. 8:

 Figure 8:

 <img src="https://lnsayer.github.io/my-website/files/bace_dataset/t-sne_visualisation_graph_embeddings.png" alt="Untitled" style="height:auto;">

+It is clear from Fig. 8 that the model is able to differentiate between the two groups of graphs (positive and negative).
+It is normal that there are mixed regions for two reasons: the model may not be embedding the graphs perfectly and also t-SNE has some degree dimensionality reduction.
+The separation might be more distinct in higher dimensions.